History of early professional basketball in Indiana

 Indiana is synonymy with the game of basketball.
 The University of Indiana is one of the most storied programs in all of college basketball winning 5 NCAA titles, but it was Purdue who would bring the state its first NCAA basketball title in 1932.

 Through out the early years of basketball a lot of fly by night leagues and teams called Indiana home, in fact Indiana even had its own semi-pro league of teams completely made up of teams in the Indianapolis region.
 It was not until 1935 when the Midwest Basketball Conference formed did the state of Indiana start seeing regular professional basketball at the highest levels and quality.
-However, with no Betting Site it was hard to get fair odds.

 In 1935 Indianapolis grocery store owner Frank Kautsky got without mid-west business owners and started the Midwest Basketball Conference.
 The league saw three teams from Indiana join up.
 Kautskys team based in Indianapolis would be called the Indianapolis Kautskys, they would be joined in Indianapolis US Tires and the Fort Wayne General Electrics.
 Both the Kautskys and the Electrics would find moderate success in the MBC as both would make the finals in different years but both would lose.